Susana465/camkii_thesis/30-methods.md

 Can CaM bind if CaMKII is closed? - what do studies say.

 #### States of CaMKII
+CaMKII functions are controlled through phosphorylation at multiple sites, and molecules localization within cells is directed by interactions with specific binding proteins.

 open/closed, active/inactive, docked/undocked.

 Active~1 means a subunit is undocked and open.